alyssamarie0107/alyssamarie0107/README.md

 <h1 align="center">
   Hi, I'm Alyssa <img src="https://user-images.githubusercontent.com/82110564/189553856-2e7f8f30-80b4-484f-bfaa-9e5eb10f24e5.gif" width="30">
 </h1>
-<h3 align="center">Software Engineer based in San Francisco 🌉</h3>
+<h3 align="center">Software Developer based in San Francisco 🌉</h3>

 <!-- about -->
 <h3 align="left">About Me:</h3>
-<p>Experienced software engineer focusing in frontend development, with a passion for building web applications that provide exceptional digital experiences.
-I take pride in writing clean, scalable, and efficient code that outputs pixel-perfect, interactive, and responsive results to the web.</p>

-<p>Throughout my career, I have developed a deep understanding of frontend technologies, frameworks, and design principles, which has allowed me to create innovative and user-friendly web applications.
+<p>Experienced software developer who is dedicated to writing clean, scalable, and efficient code that outputs exceptional digital experiences for the end user.
+Throughout my career, I have developed a deep understanding of the fundamental principles of object-oriented programming, problem-solving, algorithm design, debugging, and testing as well as frontend technologies, frameworks, and design principles.
 I am constantly looking for ways to improve my skills and stay up-to-date with the latest trends and advancements in the industry.</p>

-<p>Currently, I am actively seeking new software engineering opportunities where I can apply my skills and expertise to build cutting-edge web applications that meet the needs of modern businesses and consumers.
-If you're looking for a talented and dedicated frontend developer, please feel free to reach out to me!</p>

 <!-- skills -->
 <h3 align="left">Technical Skills:</h3>